Juvenile Indigent Defense Delivery System

 Despite the existence of juvenile courts, many youth are still tried as adults.
 California has three ways that youth can be prosecuted as adults:

-- Discretionary judicial waiver: The juvenile court has original jurisdiction over most juvenile cases, but in certain delineated cases where the child is either at least 14 years old or 16 years old at the time of the offense, the state may request that the juvenile court transfer jurisdiction to adult criminal court.
+- Discretionary judicial waiver: The juvenile court has original jurisdiction over most juvenile cases, but in certain delineated cases where the youth is either at least 14 years old and has allegedly committed listed offense or is at least16 years old and alleged to have committed a felony offense, the state may request that the juvenile court transfer jurisdiction to adult criminal court.
 The juvenile court must conduct a hearing and consider statutorily listed factors to determine whether to transfer jurisdiction.
 Cal.
 Welf. & Inst.
-Code § 707(a).
+Code § 707(a); Cal.
+R. Ct.
+5.766(a).

 - Once an Adult, Always an Adult: California has a set procedure by which if a youth has been “found an unfit subject to be dealt with under the juvenile court law,” and certain criteria are met, all future charges against them will be automatically prosecuted in adult criminal court.
 Cal.
 Welf. & Inst.
 Code § 707.01(a)(3).